Lesson dependency indicates that this lesson relies upon the contents of the TeachEngineering document(s) listed.

 After this lesson, students should be able to:

-Preparation: In advance of the lesson, print the Clothing & Food Note Cards attachment (see Figure 1) on card stock and cut out the individual note cards, omitting the climate titles.
-Or, print out the attachment on regular-weight paper, and attach the cut-out paper slips to heaver paper or note cards.
+Preparation: In advance of the lesson, print the Clothing & Food Note Cards (see Figure 1) on card stock and cut out the individual note cards, omitting the climate titles.
+Or, print the attachment on regular-weight paper and attach the cut-out paper slips to heaver paper or note cards.
 Make enough cards for each team of five or six students to have one.

 (Divide the class into teams of five or six students each.)

 You represent separate families that live in very different parts of the world.
 Today, you are going to role play for a little while to figure out where your family lives.
 Your "family" gets all your clothing and food from the area near where you live (it is not imported from another location).

 (Hand out to the teams the descriptions of their family situations as cut from the Clothing & Food Note Cards [see Figure 1].)
 This card lists examples of clothing your families wear and foods your families eat.

 Take a few minutes to consider the clothing and food items, and think about what weather and climate conditions they might indicate.
 Write on the back of the card a description of the weather and climate conditions where your family lives, and your best guess at what type of climate you live in.